For every safari we sell, we send a child to school.

 That chance encounter sparked an insight.
 Micato was the perfect bridge between children in need and kindhearted safari travellers wishing to help.
 So we gave that bridge a name: AmericaShare.
 And together, Micato-AmericaShare has been helping to change lives for the better ever since.

-Serving the Children of Mukuru for 25 Years…and Counting
+Serving the Children of Mukuru for More Than 30 Years …and Counting

 A Safari Taken.
 A Child’s Life Changed.